Date: January 1st, 2023

 - Prior experience with the above listed species is preferred.

-This in house, 4-tiered, progression allows staff to determine their comfortability and skill level they wish to achieve- each level has a low and high end salary that can be earned by quality of service, skill level, and field knowledge possessed by each individual.
+This in house, 4-tiered progression allows staff to determine their comfortability and skill level they wish to achieve- each level has a low and high end salary that can be earned by quality of service, skill level, and field knowledge possessed by the individual.

-With personal progression shown, raises and bonuses are available for each individual.
+With personal progression shown, raises and bonuses are available to be earned.

-After 90 days of employment, full time staff members may choose to take part in the park medical benefit plan, with 50% cost covered by park owner
+After 45-days of employment, full time staff members may choose to take part in the park medical & dental benefit plan, with 50% cost covered by the organization.

 After 1 year of service, full time staff members will be enrolled in the park's employer paid 401K plan.
-(100% of the annual contribution is covered by the park owner.)
+(100% of the annual contribution is covered by the organization)

 Submit resumes to: